 Learning at Clunes

 Learning extends beyond the traditional classroom, taking place in a variety of settings and contexts including student houses, the local township and the diverse natural landscape of Clunes.
+Learning is strongly connected with the local community, history and landscape.

 Girls and boys live separately in 12 residential houses designed by award-winning architect, Daryl Jackson AO.
 Each house accommodates up to eight students, with adult House Leaders supporting the overall wellbeing of students and house logistics.